Update 11/22/22: If you enjoy The Escape Game, we hope you’ll check out our interview with CEO and Co-Founder Mark Flint on The Reality Escape Pod.

 Nashville is the original home of The Escape Game and they are seriously cleaning up in that market.
 I don’t think I’ve ever seen a busier escape room facility… and that goes for both of their Nashville locations.

 This was our early favorite from The Escape Game.
-It is our go-to recommendation because of its many unusual features.
+It has been our go-to recommendation for newbies for a long time.
+Experienced players will still enjoy many unusual features.

 We’ve sent a lot of folks to this game and they’ve all come back happy.
 Our review is tragically dated because we played it in beta.
 The Escape Game has made many improvements to it since then.
 Fun fact: after playing Mission Mars we decided to avoid beta testing altogether.